Translate

 There are also some things to think about when reading to your child:

-Parent video: 10 things to think about when you read to your child
+Parent video: How to read with your child

 Fred Talk